Dallas Green, who managed Phillies to 1st title, dies at 82

 ''He was a big man with a big heart and a bigger-than-life personality,'' Phillies Chairman David Montgomery said in a statement.

-As a major league pitcher, Green went just 20-22 in the 1960s.
+As a pitcher, Green went just 20-22 in the 1960s.
 His most notable distinction on the mound might have been giving up the only grand slam launched by all-time hits leader Pete Rose.

-Instead, it was in the dugout where the gruff, 6-foot-5 Green really found his voice - and a booming one, it was.

-In 1980, with Rose playing first base on a team that included future Hall of Famers Mike Schmidt and Steve Carlton, Green guided the Phillies to the World Series championship, ending a drought that stretched back nearly a century.
+In 1980, with Rose playing first base on a team that included future Hall of Famers Mike Schmidt and Steve Carlton, Green guided the Phillies to a very elusive crown, ending a drought that stretched back nearly a century.

+''The Phillies lost a prominent member of their family yesterday,'' Schmidt said. ''He was our John Wayne figure through the strongest years of Philly baseball.''

-Midway through that season, he really let the Phils hear it after a loss in Pittsburgh left them around .500.
-His clubhouse tirade was so loud that writers outside the locker room at Three Rivers Stadium said they could hear every word.
+He sure got his team's attention midway through that championship season.
+After a loss in Pittsburgh left the Phils around .500, his clubhouse tirade was so loud that writers outside the locker room at Three Rivers Stadium swore they could hear every word.

+''Baseball world lost a giant,'' Rose tweeted. ''Dallas was a hell of a guy and a real leader.''

 Green later managed the New York Yankees - where bombastic owner George Steinbrenner liked the idea of someone being able to stand up to him - and the Mets.